SkyRockMoon/jb-kick-tires/_sources/02_setup.md

 (clone-easy)=
 ### Clone the sample book
 In this section you will clone (download) a sample book that you can play with to see if jupyter-book is a good fit for you.
-To acomplish this take the following steps:
+To accomplish this take the following steps:

 1. Open the anaconda **prompt**.
 The anaconda navigator is the graphical user interface and is not what you want to be using.
 1. Navigate to where you want to store the sample book on your machine.
 I store all my code projects in a folder called projects on my C drive, so I would navigate to that folder like this: `cd C:\projects`.
-Note that the next step will create a folder called `sample-book` so you don't need to create a dedicated directory to keep you projects folder clean.
+Note that the next step will create a folder called `sample-book` so you don't need to create a dedicated directory to keep your projects folder clean.
-1. Clone the sample book using git: `git clone TODO TODO`
+1. Clone the sample book using git: `git clone https://github.com/SkyRockMoon/sample-book.git`
 1. Navigate into your cloned directory with `cd sample-book`
 1. Setup your environment with `conda env create -f environment.yml`
 1. Build the book with `jupyter-book build book`
 1. Watch the console for errors, if everything goes well it will give you a link to your book.
-Use the linkto open the book in an internet browser.
+Use the link to open the book in an internet browser.
 Alternatively, use windows file explorer to locate `book/_build/html/index.html` and open that file in your browser.

 (vscode-easy)=
 ### Optional: Install VS Code
 [VS Code](https://code.visualstudio.com/) is an amazing, free, text editor (among other things) that can be used to edit the files in the sample-book.
-Visit the [downloads page](https://code.visualstudio.com/Download) and install it on your machine if you don't already have a similar tool installed on your machine.
+Visit the [downloads page](https://code.visualstudio.com/Download) and install it on your machine if you don't already have a similar tool installed on your machine that can be used for editing text files.

 ### Conclusion of the easy path
 You have successfully installed everything you need to kick the tires on jupyter-book.
 If you decide you want slightly more powerful tooling, consider some or all of the instructions in the [hard path](hard-path).
 Until you are sure jupyter-book is right for you, I wouldn't bother spending the time adding bells and whistles to your setup.
+Next you will fully exercise your newly installed environment by [building/publishing](build-pub) a book two different ways.

 (hard-path)=
 ## Hard Path: Manual Install